zyv/zyv.github.io/_posts/2019-07-28-xquery-saves-life-ikea.md

 An enterprising adventurer who chances to look for sheets on the [IKEA website](https://www.ikea.com/de/de/cat/bettwaesche-tl004/) is immediately confronted with the lack of basic hygiene facilities like sorting by price, not even speaking of filtering by type.
 The products are displayed in a seemingly random order, which precludes any organised attempts to make sense of what design variations are available for a particular type.

 Fortunately, no amount of corporate cargo-agile website-building idiocy can dissuade a determined hacker on the verge of perdition from buying new bedding.
+Some way out has to be out there, has it not?

-They must have an API, which can be queried to obtain a list of products, so that one can hack up a [JMESPath](http://jmespath.org) expression and be done with it, right? **Wrong!** They do have one indeed, but it is one of those special [dangerous street APIs](https://www.youtube.com/watch?v=wTqsV3q7rRU) returning pre-rendered HTML snippets, which you are supposed to shove up your DOM.
+They must certainly have an API, which can be queried to obtain a list of products, so that one can hack up a [JMESPath](http://jmespath.org) expression and be done with it, right? **Wrong!** They do have one indeed, but it is one of those special [dangerous street APIs](https://www.youtube.com/watch?v=wTqsV3q7rRU) returning pre-rendered HTML snippets, which you are supposed to shove up your DOM.

 Here is the kind of sodomy that one would typically have to deal with: